Creating a Job Posting

 Step 6: Contact Information

 The Contact Information page allows you to select how job seekers can apply for the job, and what information they can see in the posting.

 - Select your posting preferences.
 Use the Address Book to add, edit, or delete contact options.

 - You can also choose to receive emails with resume matches, to share this posting on other job websites, and if you want staff to assist you with this posting.

 - Select Save and Continue.

 The Review and Post page displays an overview of the information you entered throughout the job posting builder.
 Carefully review all of the information for accuracy and completeness.
 If you would like to edit information or add additional information, select Edit beside the title of the section you would like to edit You cn also select a a specific step in the list of steps to the left.

 In the job posting view section, you have the opportunity to view how the job posting will be displayed.

 - Search Results Display is a preview of how your job posting will display to job seekers when they conduct a job search.

-After clicking Activate this Job Posting, a thank you message displays confirming that your job posting is now complete and will be posted on its posting date based on its disclosure level (Public, Limited, or Private).
+After activating the posting, a thank you message displays confirming that your job posting is now complete.
 The text of the thank you message depends on whether you requested staff assistance, whether the posting date is the current date or in the future, and whether your employer account is approved or pending approval.